uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 The simplest way to implement this is to find the most relevant pieces of information in a knowledge base by performing an embedding-based similarity search.
 Then, we add those documents to the prompt and generate a response.

-Let's look at a simple example.
+Let's look at an example.

-Consider the following documents about a fictitious company called "Example Corp" along with a few other pieces of information:
+Consider the following documents about a fictitious company called "Example Corp" along with a few other pieces of information about countries and their capitals:

 ```python
 documents = [